neon443/NearFuture/README.md

 4. Hit `Command + R` to Build and Run the Project

 ## Contributing
-Contributions are welcome! just follow these:
+Contributions are welcome!
+Just follow these steps:
 1. Follow [#Compiling] to get a copy on your machine
 2. Optionally create a feature branch for your additions
 3. Open a pull request